 How Long Can I Go with a Bad CV Axle?

-In the simplest terms, it is risky to drive with a bad CV joint on an axle.
-If you discover your vehicle is suffering any of the signs of a bad CV joint, the best thing you can do is get it to a mechanic as quickly as possible or replace the joint itself.
+To put it bluntly, driving with a defective CV axle joint is dangerous.
+If you notice your car is exhibiting any symptoms of a damaged CV joint, the best thing you can do is take it to a garage shop or attend to the joint yourself.

-Remember that once the CV boot gets torn, it’s only a matter of time before the axle fails.
-Failing to address the situation can lead to catastrophic failure of the axle, which as stated above, is a part that is in rotating motion.
+Ensure that once the CV boot has been torn, it is only a matter of time before the axle will inevitably fail.
+Not doing anything about it will lead to an extraordinary failure of the axle, which, as mentioned before, is a moving part.